The dark green leaves of Scindapsus Treubii ‘Dark Form’ get more pronounced with a push of nitrogen but backfires under improper fertilization.

 2. Scindapsus Treubii Sumatra

-The white or silver shades on the darker and slightly broad heart-shaped leaves are Scindapsus treubii Sumatra’s distinguishing features.
+The white or silver shades on the darker and slightly broad heart-shaped leaves are Scindapsus Treubii Sumatra’s distinguishing features.

 3. Scindapsus Treubii Mint

-However, the variegation of this species is slightly lighter and looks much like that of Scindapsus treubii Moonlight.
+However, the variegation of this species is slightly lighter and looks much like that of Scindapsus Treubii Moonlight.

 FAQs about Scindapsus Treubii ‘Dark Form’

-Is Scindapsus Treubii ‘Dark Form’ Air Purifier?
+Is Scindapsus Treubii ‘Dark Form’ rare?

 Scindapsus Treubii ‘Dark Form’ is a rare variety with aesthetic dark green leaves that look almost black.